eeditiones/jinks-templates/README.md

 ### Overwriting Blocks

 If there is more than one `[% template %]` with the same name, the content of all of them will be concatenated into the corresponding `[% block %]` placeholder.
 However, sometimes you may want to override content provided by earlier templates in the inheritance chain.
 To do so, use the special `[% template! name %]` directive.

+### Determining the Position of Templates in a Block

+By default, multiple templates will be appended to the target block in the sequence they appear in the inheritance hierarchy.
+To move a template's content to a specific position, use the optional `order` parameter to `[% template %]`.
+This should be an integer, which will be used to sort the templates before insertion.
+Templates with an `order` parameter will be output *before* templates without one.
+The latter are still rendered in the sequence they appear in.

 ### The `"use"` Directive